 Chemical fertilizers are mostly nitrogen, phosphorus and potassium.
 Consistent applications of these nutrients at the expense of the dozens of others that are needed creates an imbalanced soil environment, not to mention the sewage sludge and toxic metals and all kinds of other garbage that are often included in the fertilizers as filler.

-While there are a couple of chemical fertilizers that may actually be useful once in awhile, we must definitely stop using the traditional npk fertilizer products such as urea (46-0-0), triple superphosphate (0-46-0) and potassium chloride (0-0-60, including 40-50% chloride).
+While there are a couple of chemical fertilizers that may actually be useful once in a while, we must definitely stop using the traditional npk fertilizer products such as urea formaldehyde, triple superphosphate (0-46-0), and potassium chloride (0-0-60, which is 40-50% chloride).

 These are what make up many of the conventional nitrogen-phosphorus-potassium (N-P-K) fertilizers, such as 10-10-10, and they are extremely toxic.